TactileVision/TactJam-client/README.md

 ## Copyright

-TactJam-hardware is (C) 2020 Tactile Vision
+TactJam-client is (C) 2020 Tactile Vision

 It is licensed under the MIT license.
 For details, please refer to the [LICENSE](LICENSE) file.